top of page

 final composter render.png

-Some methods already exist for those at home to naturally dispose of their food waste - composting
+Some methods already exist for those at home to naturally dispose of their food waste - composting.
+This a common practice for people living in rural areas where acreage allows farms and gardens - but what about those in cities?

 Every year NYC’s Department of Security collects over 3 million tons of waste, with a third being food scraps.
-Despite this there has been little effort to compost or recycle.
-The City’s majors and other council members continuously cut down on budgets for better garbage disposal.
-Certain programs like implementing curbside garbage cans specifically for compost and compost pick up, were never able to receive proper funding to function.
+Yet there has been little effort to compost or recycle.
+With constant budget cuts certain programs like curbside compost pickup, will never come to fruition.

 Without help from the local government, city dwellers will need to take on the task of composting in their own homes.
 But how can they do that with no back garden or yard to dispose of their smelly old food?